 Jan Syvaeri joined the group in April 2017 being a medical student at TUM.
 He is part of the doctoral program ‘Translationale Medicine’ of the TUM, which is a special graduation program of the TUM Graduate School, for medical students who have a special interest in medical research.
 The program includes one year of full-time research work followed by two more years of part-time research.
 In the BMRR group of the Department of Radiology, TUM, he works in the field of Metabolic Imaging in patients of different diseases.
 His main project has the aim to develop an early detection of cancer cachexia.
 Therefore, he is collecting data in patients with gastrointestinal cancer in a longitudinal study.

-Mingming Wu obtained her Master’s degree in Electrical Engineering from Karlsruhe Institute of Technology in March 2014.
+Mingming Wu obtained her Master’s degree in Electrical Engineering from Karlsruhe Institute of Technology in March 2014 and received her Ph.D. in Physics in February 2020 at the TUM.
 She has collected experience in ZTE imaging and MR Thermometry before joining the group as a research associate in February 2018.
 Her work at BMRR focuses on the study of brown adipose tissue (BAT) in human adults.
 The differentiation from white adipose tissue and the quantitative characterisation of BAT using different MR contrast mechanisms are aimed at.